tbm00/Command64/README.md

 ## Features
 - **JoinCommandEntries** run command(s) as the console when a player joins, if they have the specified permission node.
-- **CustomommandEntries** run command(s) as the console when a player uses a custom command, if they have the specified permission node.
+- **CustomCommandEntries** run command(s) as the console when a player uses a custom command, if they have the specified permission node.
 - **ItemCommandEntries** run command(s) as the console when a player uses a custom item, if they have the specified permission node.

 ## Dependencies